fanf2/nsnotifyd/README.md

 The main requirement is the BIND-8 libc resolver.
 BSD and Mac OS ship with a sufficiently recent resolver.
-On a Debian-like Linux you should install libbind4-dev.
+On a Debian-like Linux you should `apt install libbind4-dev`.
 Otherwise, the configure script will download libbind and build and link with it statically.

 ### Latest release